crow50/libraryassembler/CONTRIBUTING.md

 ## Code of Conduct

-To ensure a positive environment for all contributors, please adhere to the (TBD) [Code of Conduct](CODE_OF_CONDUCT.md).
+To ensure a positive environment for all contributors, please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
 This will help maintain a welcoming and collaborative atmosphere.

 ## How Can I Contribute?